sanjana-github-bit/rock-paper-scissor-Game/README.md

-It is game with user and Computer Named Rock-paper-scissors
+It is a game with user and Computer Named Rock-paper-scissors